How can a home carer help in a medical emergency?

 If you have an elderly parent or loved one who is normally very independent, it can come as a shock if their situation changes suddenly.
 A medical emergency can occur at any time and you may need to find a home carer for them quickly, either to avoid admission to a hospital or a care home, or to allow them to be discharged promptly if they have had to be hospitalised.

-If your loved one’s health deteriorates, it can affect their mobility and their ability to carry out the normal tasks of everyday living.
+If your loved one’s health deteriorates, it can affect their mobility and their ability to get out and about and carry out the normal tasks of everyday living.
 They may need someone around to help them to move around and to get out of bed, for example.
 Even if they have previously been totally self-reliant, an older person who has become ill may need help with basic activities such as washing, dressing and using the bathroom.

 When the usual carer is no longer available